Mission: Wolf

 Mission: Wolf (abbreviated M:W) is a remote wolf sanctuary near Westcliffe, Colorado in the Sangre de Cristo Mountains.
 It houses up to 40 wolves and wolf-dog crosses, and works to promote a better understanding of wolves in order to further reintroduction efforts and discourage attempts to keep wolves as pets.

 Founding

-Mission: Wolf was founded by Colorado-born Kent Weber and his wife, Tracy Ane Brooks, as a remote shelter for a dozen purebred timber wolves and wolf-dogs.
+Mission: Wolf was founded by Idaho-born Kent Weber and his wife, Tracy Ane Brooks, as a remote shelter for a dozen purebred timber wolves and wolf-dogs.
 In the first year of constructing a house, they took in several wolf puppies.
 As word got out, the site began to attract visitors, who helped expand the site, allowing for the adoption of more wolves.
 At the peak of Mission: Wolf's adoption frenzy, they had 52 wolves and wolf-dogs, before realizing that there were far more animals than they would be able take in.
 The number of animals at the sanctuary at any one time is variable.